The Emperor's New Groove: Voice cast

 To accommodate the new direction taken by The Emperor's New Groove, the choice of voice actors fell on actors associated with comic theatre.
-The part of Kuzco was given to David Spade, who was introduced by Saturday Night Live, a long-running television variety show of comedy sketches and parodies.
+The part of Kuzco was given to David Spade, who got his start on Saturday Night Live.
 The role of Yzma went to Eartha Kitt, a part that earned her an Annie Award.
-Called "the most exciting woman in the world" by director Orson Welles, she was a singer, dancer, comedian, and actress best known for her distinctive singing style and self-deprecating qualities.
-John Goodman, also known for his comedic roles, including the role of Dan Conner if the sitcom Roseanne and Walter from The Big Lebowski, was chosen to play the gentle farmer Pacha.
-After this first collaboration with Disney, Goodman took on numerous other voice acting roles for the Burbank company, including Sulley from Monsters, Inc. Finally, the role of Kronk went to Patrick Warburton, another sitcom actor (David Puddy in Seinfeld) and voice of police officer Joe Swanson from Family Guy.
+John Goodman was announced to voice the gentle farmer Pacha.
+After this first collaboration with Disney, Goodman took on other voice acting roles for the Burbank company, including Sulley from Monsters, Inc. Finally, the role of Kronk went to Patrick Warburton.